bright/new-www/_posts/2018-02-08-ios-google-configuration-per-environment.md

 - Stage - signed application connecting to the Stage backend for early TestFlight testing.
 - Prod - signed application connecting to the production backend, published to the store after UAT (User Acceptance Testing) on TestFlight.

-You can define build configurations in the project settings ([PROJECT]->Info).
+You can define build configurations in the project settings ([PROJECT]→Info).

 ![image](/images/ios-google-configuration-per-environment/build-configurations.png)

 #### User-Defined settings

 Build configurations let you easily use different **User-Defined settings** for each configuration.
-You can define these at the bottom of target build settings ([TARGET]->Build Settings).
+You can define these at the bottom of target build settings ([TARGET]→Build Settings).

 ![image](/images/ios-google-configuration-per-environment/user-defined-settings-1.png)